 More rational, yet quite a few pushed back on and felt scholars and their institutions were being attacked.

-This is why I haven’t chosen to ‘self-quarantine’ myself away from the orthodoxy.
+This is why I have chosen to ‘self-quarantine’ myself from orthodoxy.
 This is why I have to look more closely and critically into the history, the power relations, the primary and spurious secondary sources of my adopted belief system much more than following personalities, also swayed by their education, yes, but by their own histories, reactions, and opinions to the times.